 A few general tips when creating a YouTube marketing video: make certain that the content is of the highest quality and interesting to your target audience.
 Optimize your videos to make certain they are under that 5-minute mark.
 Anything more and you’re just wasting time.
 Keep your videos informative, interesting, and as short as they can be to keep the attention span of the user.

 The biggest and most visible users on YouTube have their own channels.
 This is where they release content exclusive to their brand and viewers know to go to their channels to find out more about that content creator.

 The same concept should be applied when implementing YouTube marketing.
 Create a branding channel that makes it visually attractive and encouraging to visitors when it comes to taking you seriously.
 Not only will this draw visitors to your channel, but it will also grow your brand awareness and makes your audience spend more time with you and your videos.

 The company logo should always be your company’s profile picture.
 Again, the brand is the point of all of this and that is the very first thing most users will see when they go to your YouTube channel.

 In order to help users find you easily, make certain to add descriptions and titles to each one of your videos.
 There is also a banner image included in your profile; make sure to use it to link to your website and social media.
 The more avenues that you have to generate organic traffic to your website, the better off you’ll be.

 It has been proven that adding calls to action to your videos will create more engagement on YouTube.
 The tricky thing is that they can also be irritating.
 Be clear and concise with your CTAs and don’t beat people over the head with them.

-Add links to your website or maybe ask for subscribers to your channel either within or at the end of the video in order to let people know what the next step is.
-Approach your CTAs smartly and you will be rewarded over the long term.
+Add links to your contractor website or maybe ask for subscribers to your channel either within or at the end of the video in order to let people know what the next step is.
+Approach your CTAs smartly, and you will be rewarded over the long term.

 5) Share to Social Media (Go Viral)